ni/nimble/packages/nimble-components/src/table/specs/data-hierarchy-hld.md

     public forceExpandableFieldName?: string;

     // This attribute will determine the expand/collapse state of any parent row by default.
     // Note that for parent rows that have no children yet, they will always default to
     // collapsed, regardless of the state of this attribute.
     @attr({ attribute: 'auto-expand-parents' })
     public autoExpandParents?: boolean;

+    // This attribute determines whether a parent row will be expanded by default.
+    // For parents with no children, such as when the child rows will be lazily loaded,
+    // the parent row will default to collapsed, regardless of this attribute's setting.
+    @attr({ attribute: 'auto-expand-parents' })
+    public autoExpandParents?: boolean;

     // The set of rows the user would like to expand.
 Pass 'true' for `expandChildren` if all
-    // children rows parented under any specified in rowIds should also be expanded. public async expandRows(rowIds: string[], expandChildren?: boolean): Promise<void> {
+    // children rows parented under any specified in rowIds should also be expanded. public async expandRows(rowIds: string[], expandParents?: boolean, scrollIntoView?: boolean): Promise<void> {
         ...
     }

     // The set of rows the user would like to collapse.
 Pass 'true' for `collapseChildren` if all
     // children rows parented under any specified in rowIds should also be collapsed. public async collapseRows(rowIds: string[], collapseChildren?: boolean) Promise<void> {
+        ...
+    }

+    // This method allows a user to set some persistent state on a row that will be maintained,
+    // as long as that row is in the data.
+If a record is removed from the data, than any state
+    // associated with that record's rowId is discarded. public setRowState(rowId: string, state: RowState): void {
+        ...
+    }

+    // This method clears all current state associated with rows. public clearAllRowState(): void {
         ...
     }
 }